ojohnso3/food-coma-application/README.md

 ## How to Build and Run
 _A necessary part of any README!_

+## Recipe Database API
+**The database's tagging isn't perfect; for example, checking a vegetarian dietary preference then searching up beef will give you a bunch of non-vegetarian beef options.

 Accreditations: We use a BCrypt solution in this project from: https://howtodoinjava.com/security/how-to-generate-secure-password-hash-md5-sha-pbkdf2-bcrypt-examples/